Can I do it myself?

 Gregory G. Glenn, Esq. is a Certified Elder Law Attorney by the National Elder Law Foundation.
 He has practiced elder law since 1995.
 Prior to law school Mr. Glenn worked as a management consultant at the Big Eight accounting firm of Coopers & Lybrand, CPA’s and also at Dunn & Roth, CPA’s as a staff accountant.
 He has his law degree from MSU and completed his legal studies at the University of Miami School of law.
 His focus in elder law is on estate planning for the over 65, disability planning, probate, and Medicaid eligibility planning.
 His office is in Boynton Beach, Florida.

 This website is published by Gregory Glenn P.A. as a public service to inform visitors.
 All materials available on this website are presented for informational purposes only and not intended, nor should it be considered, legal, tax, or other professional advice.
-Visitors should consult with an attorney whose practice is dedicated to elder law, as well as consult with their accountant, tax consultant, and other professional financial advisors before making any decisions related to Veterans Benefits, Medicaid, Social Security or estate planning.
+Visitors should consult with an attorney whose practice is dedicated to elder law, as well as consult with their accountant, tax consultant, and other professional financial advisors before making any decisions related to public benefit program eligibility, including Medicaid, SSI, Medicare, Social Security or estate planning.
 The content on this website is copyrighted.
 Visitors may not download, post, transmit, modify or distribute any material on this website without the express written consent of Gregory G. Glenn.
 Visitors are free to print any material that may be of interest for personal use only.
 Such information may not be reproduced or copied in any manner, electronic or otherwise, without the expressed written consent of Gregory G. Glenn.
 The information contained on this website is provided without any expressed or implied warranties of any kind.
 There are no guarantees as to the completeness or accuracy of any information obtained from this website or its applicability to the visitors specific facts or financial circumstances.
 Hyperlinks to other Internet websites are provided solely as a convenience to visitors.